 Presenting for grown ups followed with two shows for ITV daytime called ‘House Price Challenge’ and ‘Wedding Day’.
 Then I presented the National Lottery show ‘Come and Have a Go’ with Julian Clary on Wednesday and Saturday nights on BBC1.
 I’d only had my daughter four months previously and I can tell you that live Saturday night telly on little or no sleep was an ‘interesting’ experience.
 I’ll also share that I was wearing heavy duty Spanx throughout.

 Becoming a Mum was a big life change.
 Charging round the country was no longer practical.
 I wanted to be at home getting to grips with my little ones, and besides, I was very tired and couldn’t stop eating cake.
-All these things combined meant I probably wasn’t a massively enticing prospect in terms of being on TV anyway (heavy, knackered,lactating presenter anyone?)
-So I ducked out for a while and concentrated on being mum.
+All these things combined meant I probably wasn’t a massively enticing prospect in terms of being on TV anyway (knackered, lactating presenter anyone?) so I ducked out for a while and concentrated on ‘being mum’.
 I did a lot of pram miles, learned how to make a cup of tea with one hand, and spent many hours talking to myself in playgrounds.
-It wasn’t until my second baby, a boy, was about six months old, that I unearthed my book which I’d written over the course of about three years whenever I’d been in between jobs (out of work).
+It wasn’t until my second baby, a boy, was about six months old, that I unearthed a book I’d written over the course of about three years whenever I’d been in between jobs (out of work).
 Taking a deep breath I sent it to a publisher and the day I got my book deal was one of the happiest of my life (along with the day I got that darn bookshelf).
-These days I’m a single mum and am busy writing and presenting.
-My third book, If You’re Not the One, came out in February 2014 and the film rights have been optioned by Working Title Films.
-It also came out in the States in June 2015.